Arshad221b/Arshad221b/README.md

 ##### Named Entity Recognition (NER)
 NER system built using Huggingface’s RoBERTa model.
 Includes token classification, training loop, data preprocessing, and clean inference pipeline.
 [Repo](https://github.com/Arshad221b/Named-Entity-Recognition)

 ---

-## About Me

-- Title: Data Scientist
-- Philosophy: I’m all for ML models that can help us unravel the mysteries of the universe (not just generate adorable cat images)
-- Interests: Self-supervised learning, multimodal systems, human-centric AI or anything that helps us understand how machines see the world (or what they actually percieve)

----